EnvoyAI/examples/README.md

 Both input and outputs must have well defined data type definitions called a _schema_.
 The EnvoyAI Platform is based on JSON-Schema but uses different defaults, and has additional features to describe files and DICOM studies.
 Additionally the platform uses a similar schema to define how the inputs and outputs are to be displayed.
-Either JSON or YAML formatted schemas are accepted.
+Either JSON or YAML formatted schemas are currently accepted.

 ### Accounts, Organizations, and Sharing
 If you are the first person from your organization to sign up with the EnvoyAI Platform, you can create an account and organization.